One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Setup

 that motivates \ac{IV} estimation in the classic linear set-up (the structural residual is $\epsilon_{i}=u_{i}-v_{i}\beta$).

-Given the assumption of a known covariance matrix for the first-stage and reduced-form estimates, both $t_W$ and $\hat{\sigma}_{IV}^2$ depend on the data only through $(\hat{\delta},\hat{\pi})$.
+Given the assumption of a known covariance matrix for the first-stage and reduced-form estimates, both $t_W$ and $\hat{\beta}_{IV}$ depend on the data only through $(\hat{\delta}, \hat{\pi})$.
 These have distributions determined by the two unknown parameters, $\pi$ and $\beta$.
-Rather than $\pi$ and $\beta$, however, it is illuminating to characterize finite-sample behavior in terms of a pair of parameters that measures instrument strength and the degree of endogeneity (a reparameterization adopted in \textcite{StSt97} and \textcite{lmmp20}, among others).
-The first parameter, denoted $E[F]$, is defined as:
+It's illuminating, however, to reparametrize in terms of instrument strength and the degree of endogeneity (a reparametrization adopted in \textcite{StSt97} and \textcite{lmmp20}, among others).
+The first parameter in this scheme, denoted $E[F]$, is defined as: